ddella/PHP8-Nginx/docker-compose.md

 Using Compose is essentially a three-step process:

-1. Define your app’s environment with a `Dockerfile` so it can be reproduced anywhere. (refer to the main page to build the image)
+1. Define your app’s environment with a `Dockerfile` so it can be reproduced anywhere.
 2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.
-3. Run docker compose up and the Docker compose command starts and runs your entire app.
+3. Run `docker compose up` and Docker Compose starts and runs your entire application.

 >Step 1 was already covered at the beginning of the tutorial

-## Docker Compose commands to start the FakeAPI Server
+## Docker Compose commands to start the Web Server
-This is the `yaml` file to run the FakeAPI Server detached.
+This is the `yaml` file to run the Web Server detached.

-1. To start the FakeAPI environment, just type the following command:
+1. To start the Web Server environment, just type the following command:

 ```sh
 docker compose -f docker-compose.yml --project-name webserver up -d